All Episodes

 I got it.

-All right, 800 nine four one Sean is a toll free telephone number.
+All right, 800 9.1 Sean is a toll-free telephone number.

-Uh we do have a call uh a clear majority.
+We do have a clear majority.

-I think this is important to note as we get into some of Deep State Gates' new developments today.
+I think this is important to note as we get into some of Deep State Gate's new developments today.

 Seems to just be vetting out some stability issues and sort of a natural correction.